GUI Testing Checklist

 a thick black border).
 Pressing Return in ANY no command button control should activate it.

-If there is a Cancel Button on the screen , then pressing should activate it.
+If there is a Cancel Button on the screen , then pressing

 If pressing the Command button results in uncorrectable data e.g. closing an action step, there should be a message